-Oh cow’s compassion for its calf, oh mother’s love on its child’s behalf oh grand benediction from high above, enfold us in your clasp.
+Oh cow’s compassion for its calf, oh mother’s love on her child’s behalf oh grand benediction from high above, enfold us in your clasp.
 Shiva’s compassion unblemished, tinged only by Shakti’s slightest red, incarnate maternal-love full-blooded, come, come down, come down, mother, come down.

 Come, none but you can wash us clean, come, every other power is mean, come, or we shall remain unclean; come, feed us in our very marrow, come, circle our land that’s lying fallow, come, breathe life into these deadened hollows.

 Like a boon to one who’s prayed, like one in compassion bathed, like river full-filled and flooded, bouncing and uninhibited, rush forth.
 For your darling you come searching, yes, come searching, mother, come rushing.